-The 8580, and Control-Disk valves are classified as Type A devices according to IEC 61508, having a hardware fault tolerance of 0.
-The complete final element subsystem, with a Fisher butterfly valve as the final control element, will need to be evaluated to determine the Safe Failure Fraction of the subsystem.
+The GX control valve and actuator is classified as a Type A device according to IEC 61508, having a hardware fault tolerance of 0.
+The complete final element subsystem, with a Fisher valve as the final control element, will need to be evaluated to determine the Safe Failure Fraction of the subsystem.
 If the SFF for the entire final element subsystem is between 60% and 90%, a design can meet SIL 2 @ HFT=0.